Dutch language: History

 Map of the pre-Roman Iron Age in Northern Europe culture(s) associated with the Proto-Germanic language, ca 500–50 BCE.
 The area south of Scandinavia is the Jastorf culture.

-Old Dutch can be discerned more or less around the same time as Old English (Anglo-Saxon), Old High German, Old Frisian, and Old Saxon.
+Old Dutch can be discerned more or less around the same time as Old English (Anglo-Saxon), Old High German, Pre-Old Frisian, and Old Saxon.
 These names are derived from the modern standard languages.
 In this age no standard languages had yet developed, while a perfect West Germanic dialect continuum remained present; the division reflects the contingent future contribution dialect groups would have to the later languages.
 The early form of Dutch was a set of Franconian dialects spoken by the Salian Franks in the 5th century.
 These happened to develop through Middle Dutch to Modern Dutch over the course of fifteen centuries.
 During that period, they forced Old Frisian back from the western coast to the north of the Low Countries, and influenced or even replaced Old Saxon spoken in the east (contiguous with the Low German area).
 On the other hand, Dutch has been replaced in adjacent lands in present-day France and Germany.
 The division into Old, Middle and Modern Dutch is mostly conventional, since the transition between them was very gradual.
 One of the few moments when linguists can detect something of a revolution is when the Dutch standard language emerged and quickly established itself.
 The development of the Dutch language is illustrated by the following sentence in Old, Middle and Modern Dutch: